 1. Tooth extraction

 Periodontitis is a severe oral condition that may follow undiagnosed or untreated dog gingivitis.
-Periodontitis occurs beneath the surface of the gums, attacking the roots of teeth and causes extreme pain for the animal.
+Periodontitis occurs beneath the surface of the gums, attacking the roots of teeth and causing extreme pain for the animal.
 Unlike gingivitis, periodontitis is not easily treated or “reversed”.
-Since the disease greatly eats at the ligaments that keep the teeth strong, healthy and intact, the simplest and most efficient treatment method is the excavation of the affected teeth.
+Since the disease greatly eats at the ligaments that keep the teeth strong, healthy, and intact, the simplest and most efficient treatment method is the excavation of the affected teeth.

 At times, the veterinarian may decide that portions of the animal’s gums are too affected to keep intact.
 In this case, the affected gums will be removed with blades or lasers during a surgery in which the dog will be heavily sedated.
 This procedure is called gingivectomy and is one of the more complicated (but rare) cases.

 Depending on what the vet and their staff recommend for treatment, post-operative care could involve an overnight stay at the veterinarian’s office.
-This is typically only after surgeries, if they were necessary, and are solely to ensure the dog is on the right track to recovery and no complications arise within the critical first 12 hours after operation.
+This is typically only after surgeries, if they were necessary, and are solely to ensure the dog is on the right track to recovery and no complications arise within the critical first 12 hours after the operation.
 In this case, it’s likely your pet will also be prescribed pain relief medication as well as an antibacterial or anti-inflammatory to ensure proper healing.

 It’s likely your dog’s appetite may diminish after treatment – whether as severe as surgery or as routine as a teeth-cleaning – as their mouth may be a little tender.
-This isn’t necessarily cause for concern unless it continues for longer and is in addition to other symptoms, like vomiting, irregular bleeding, or lethargy.
+This isn’t necessarily caused for concern unless it continues for longer and is in addition to other symptoms, like vomiting, irregular bleeding, or lethargy.
 You can help your pup to get through the first few days of tenderness by giving them a wet-based diet or feeding them small amounts directly from your hand.

 The most important post-gingivitis treatment care tool is to create an oral health plan for your pet, regulate their diet to include healthier options, and watch for any future signs of plaque build-up or swelling gums.